Frequently Asked Questions about Uganda.

 Most banks have ATM Machines in most cities in Uganda.
 Visa and other credit card withdrawals are accepted among many ATMs.
 You can withdraw a limited amount in local shillings and some USD to a daily maximum equivalent to about $800 at the days’ exchange rate.
 Maximum to withdraw may depend on your card issuing bank limitation.
 VISA Mastercard, JCB & AMEX can also be used in some establishments in Kampala and Many upcountry lodges in national parks are beginning to accept these cards.

 Please note that only a few banks ATM accept Mastercard.
-Besides we advise our clients to carry some cash (US dollars preferred) in larger denominations (100s,50s) as these fetch a higher exchange rate compared to smaller notes ( 1,5,10).
+Besides we advise our clients to carry some cash (US dollars preferred) in larger denominations (100s,50s).
+We suggest you do not bring smaller bills ( 1, 5,10) because they attract a very low exchange rate.
 On arrival, our guide can always recommend where to have money changed for your personal use on tour.

 Again note that if you are paying in USD cash in Uganda, older issued US notes will not be accepted, it is best to take US dollars issued 2013 or later.